-International Accounting Standards were chosen by Egyptian regulators as the best benchmark for several reasons: "The Egyptian regulators' sources of knowledge, the lack of domestic investors' desires to change the Egyptian financial reporting regulations and the immature accounting profession that is incapable of professionally enforcing new standards..."
+International Accounting Standards were chosen by Egyptian regulators as the best benchmark due to some reasons; "The Egyptian regulators' sources of knowledge, the lack of domestic investors' desires to change the Egyptian financial reporting regulations and the immature accounting profession that is incapable of professionally enforcing new standards..."
 (Hassan, 2008b).
-In addition, adoption of the International Accounting Standards facilitates transformation from a socialist to capitalist economy, although adoption of these standards may be difficult due to an inconsistency with the cultural values of developing countries.
-The need to better reflect domestic culture justifies the minor changes that exist in the Egyptian Accounting Standards (Dahawy et al., 2002).
+In addition, adoption of the International Accounting Standards facilitates transformation from a socialist to capitalist economy although adoption of these standards is not that easy, as it may be inconsistent with the cultural values of developing countries.
+This justifies the minor changes that exist in the Egyptian Accounting Standards to cope up with domestic culture (Dahawy et al., 2002).